Elemental Art Brenda Salamone, Artist

 “After seeing several of Brenda’s amazing pastels, watercolors, and oils, I commissioned her to create something special for my cousin’s 30th birthday.
 I wanted something that wasn’t a replica, something that was one-of-a-kind, and that could capture the whimsical nature of our relationship.
 Brenda delivered.
 She was able to create something truly magical for me in about a month – which was well before I needed the project to be done.
 Not only was she efficient, she was also a joy to deal with.
 I gave her some samples of what I had in mind and told her to take creative liberty with the piece.
 What she created was better than I could have imagined.
 I’ve already commissioned her for my next piece and I can’t wait to see it!” – Elizabeth K., Los Angeles, CA

 When she isn’t at her easel, Salamone enjoys a very diverse group of hobbies, including belly dancing, wine tasting, attending Renaissance fairs and pirate festivals in full costume, writing a romance novel, and creating monsters with makeup for theme park Halloween haunts.
 Her artistic associations include the California Art Club, the Pastel Society of San Diego and Paint Night Group of San Diego, an informal gathering of artists who are friends and like to paint together.
-She is returning to teaching part time at California School of the Arts, San Gabriel Valley, teaching beginning art, mixed media painting, and stage/character makeup in the Integrated Arts Conservatory.
+She is returning to teaching part time at California School of the Arts, San Gabriel Valley, teaching mixed media painting, and stage/character makeup in the Integrated Arts Conservatory.
+She is also a children’s book illustrator, a member of the Society of Children’s Books Writers and Illustrators, the Society of Illustrators, Women in Animation, ASIFA-Hollywood, the Pastel Society of San Diego, and the San Dieguito Arts Guild.